rtgodwin/rtgodwin.github.io/_pages/session9.md

 > What are you doing in my home?
 What do you want?
 The watch will deal with you! ** Start timer **

 - They can wait until the watch arrives, or run off.

+### Run away

+- The nimblewright detector is out of charges.
+Roll 1d6 at sunrise to see if it regains a charge (5-6).
+- Wake up in the morning to a regular showing a newspaper article where Yalah Gralhund heralds them as the heroes of Gralhund Villa, and laments the death of Orond.
+- The watch soon shows up to question them and corroborate the story.
+- Players can lie, or face consequences of breaking in.